thentges/sliderdownloader_js/README.md

         "username": "yourmail", // this is the email address you'll use to send the report "password": "yourpassword", // this is the password associated to this email "recipient": null // this is the email address you want to send the recap to.
 If null, the recap will be sent to the sender address
+    },
+    "pref": {
+        "mail": true, // if you want to receive a report mail everytime the program download something, false if not "notif": true // if you want to get notifications when the program starts and ends, false if not }
 }
 ```
 - duplicate the ```config.json.example``` as ```config.json```